sellist/AoC_tree_generator/readme.md

 1. Download.
 2. Edit templates to your specs.
-3. Run `create_file_structure.py` and input your desired years to generate
+3. Run `create_file_structure.py` or `generate.sh` and input your desired years to generate
+4. If using `generate.sh`, you can enter a file extentsion if your templates are not .py files

 #### Important!

-`create_file_structures.py` creates the file tree in the *directory above the one it's in*, so if
+`create_file_structures.py` and `generate.sh` creates the file tree in the *directory above the one it's in*, so if
 run in `C:/.../root/generator_files/create_file_structure.py`, it will create the tree in `C:/.../root/`

 Happy Holidays!